Audi A1 hatchback - Engines, drive & performance

 Today's superminis are remarkably good to drive – in fact, the Ford Fiesta is arguably easier to have fun in than the bigger Ford Focus.
 The Audi A1 has a hard job on its hands to match its SEAT Ibiza and Volkswagen Polo stablemates for driving enjoyment while still achieving a more premium feel.

-The steering has a satisfying weight to it, without being hard work, but perhaps the best news is how smoothly the A1 rides, even on the bigger 17-inch alloy wheels of our 1.0-litre 30 TFSI test car, while resisting lean when you take a corner enthusiastically.
-The sportier setup of the 2.0-litre 40 TFSI is rather firm, though, and we fear that some passengers will find it uncomfortable.
+The steering has a satisfying weight to it, without being hard work, but perhaps the best news is how smoothly the A1 rides, even on the bigger 17-inch alloy wheels of our 1.0-litre 30 TFSI test car.
+Along with impressive refinement, the A1 also resists leaning when you take a corner enthusiastically.
+The sportier setup of the 2.0-litre 40 TFSI was rather firm, though, and it was probably too extreme for some passengers to be truly comfortable.

 Audi A1 Petrol Engines

-The 1.0-litre 30 TFSI we tested develops 114bhp and does 0-62mph in 9.5 seconds, although it somehow feels slower than that from behind the wheel.
-It would probably feel quicker were it not so high-geared for economy reasons – you can touch 70mph before changing up from second gear.
-It’s available on all the main trims, but not the various S Line special editions.
+The 1.0-litre 30 TFSI develops 109bhp and gets from 0-62mph in 10.5 seconds, although it somehow feels slower than that from behind the wheel.
+It would probably feel quicker were it not so high-geared for economy reasons – you can almost reach the national speed limit in second gear.
+It’s available on all the main trims but not the various S Line special editions.

-There's a 148bhp 1.5-litre turbocharged petrol 35 TFSI with active cylinder deactivation, which feels markedly more eager than the 30 TFSI.
+There's also a 148bhp 1.5-litre turbocharged petrol 35 TFSI with active cylinder deactivation, which feels markedly more eager than the 30 TFSI.
 Zero to 62mph is achieved in a zippy 7.7 seconds.
-It’s paired to a seven-speed dual-clutch automatic gearbox, and is offered on all models except Technik and S Line Competition.
+It’s paired to a seven-speed dual-clutch automatic gearbox, and is offered on all models except Technik.

-All engines but the 197bhp 2.0-litre 40 TFSI are offered with the seven-speed gearbox option; a six-speed auto is fitted here.
-The 40 TFSI also has an artificial engine noise that's pumped through the car's speakers, but we found it rather unconvincing.
-The 40 TFSI is the fastest model in the range, dispatching 0-62mph in just 6.5 seconds.
+The 197bhp 2.0-litre 40 TFSI was fitted with a six-speed auto and also had an artificial engine sound pumped through the car's speakers, which we found rather unconvincing.
+The 40 TFSI was the fastest model in the range, dispatching 0-62mph in just 6.5 seconds.